Skip to Content

 Requirements

-• The provider uses OAuth2 client credentials for authentication.
-To obtain the required credentials, contact support@grepr.ai.
-The support team will send the following credentials:
+• OAuth2 client credentials for authentication.
+To obtain the required credentials, create a service account in the Grepr UI.
+See Manage Grepr service accounts.

 Install the Grepr Terraform provider